-The proxy lodged with the Company under Section 176 of the Companies Act, 1956, is also a power of attorney.
+The proxy lodged with the Company under Section 105 of the Companies Act, 2013, is also a power of attorney.
 In that case a shareholder who is not able to attend the meeting authorises another person on his behalf to attend and vote at the meeting.
 It is a particular power of attorney.
-The stamp duty of 30 paise payable on the proxy is uniform throughout India.